bytesenseidk/Syntax-N-Modules/README.md

     Simply takes a screenshot, and save it to the Pictures folder.
 - ### Hash_Generator.py
     Generate a SHA1 and a MD5 hash key.
+- ### pictureToPdF.py
+    Convert a picture file into a PDF file.